No Bake Biscoff Cheesecake

 Ingredients for No Bake Biscoff Cheesecake in separate containers.

-• Unsalted butter: Melted to bind the cookie crumbs into a firm crust.
+• Unsalted butter: Melted and slightly cooled, about 95°F, to bind the crumbs without making them greasy.

-• Powdered sugar: Sweetens the filling while keeping it silky.
+• Powdered sugar: Sifted to avoid clumps and keep the filling silky.

-• Vanilla extract: Rounds out the flavour and softens the tang of the cream cheese.
+• Vanilla extract: Adds warmth and balances the tang of the cream cheese.

-• Biscoff spread: Flavours the filling and becomes the glossy topping.
+• Biscoff spread: Used in the filling and gently warmed for the glossy topping.

-• Extra Biscoff cookies: Crumbled over the top for crunch and a rustic finish.
+• Extra Biscoff cookies: Roughly crumbled for topping to add crunch and contrast.

 Kitchen Equipment